Online Fine Art Degree Programs

 Online art programs may focus on some of the business and marketing tools you need to help promote your work in today’s creative professional fields.
 You may develop several key business skills in an online art school where this is an option.
 Some examples include how to:

-school might have its central campus far from your home.
+An online art school might have its central campus far from your home.
 But the miles magically disappear through digital technology.
-Now, while it is true that some online fine arts degree programs are ‘low residency’ and may not be 100% online, it might still be less disruptive to an ongoing career.
+Now, while it is true that some online fine art degree programs are ‘low residency’ and may not be 100% online, it might still be less disruptive to an ongoing career.

 Some online art schools use a module system.
 Each module includes set coursework that could blend a variety of mediums.
 Instructional videos, audio-enhanced slideshows, digital documentation, interviews, and more are made available through an online course-management platform.
-Often, a fine art online program makes use of helpful technology—for instance, a screen-sharing tool, or a whiteboard feature that allows an instructor to mark up a student's work and provide detailed feedback—even add audio commentary.
+Often, an online fine art degree program makes use of helpful technology—for instance, a screen-sharing tool, or a whiteboard feature that allows an instructor to mark up a student’s work and provide detailed feedback—even add audio commentary.

-Online fine arts grad students are likely to work independently but not in isolation.
+Online fine art degree students are likely to work independently but not in isolation.
 Most web-based platforms provide more than just class news and grade information.
 The portal is often a link to one-on-one tutoring sessions, class discussions, and feedback/critique.
 These systems are all in place to further professional development and a virtual support system.